FIELD SOBRIETY TEST IN DUI CASES CALIFORNIA

 Field Sobriety Tests (FSTs)

-A field sobriety tests are series of test that police uses to determine if he or she is impaired and can not safely operate a vehicle.
-Field sobriety tests are tests usually used by law enforcement to prove that a person is impaired regardless of the blood alcohol level or when the blood alcohol level is not known.
-It is important to understand that these tests are very subjective and can even be difficult for a sober person to “pass” (a subjective determination by the officer).
+Field sobriety tests (FST) are a series of tests that police use to determine if a driver is impaired and can not safely operate a vehicle.
+Field sobriety tests are tests used by law enforcement to determine if a driver is impaired regardless of the blood alcohol level or when the blood alcohol level is not known.
+It is important to understand that these tests are very subjective and sometimes can be difficult for a sober person to “pass” (a subjective determination by the officer).
 In fact, the accuracy of field sobriety tests has been repeatedly challenged in scientific studies.
-Contrary to the popular belief, the SFTs are not mandatory: you may decline to submit to the tests with no clear adverse legal consequences (other than perhaps angering the officer).
+Contrary to popular belief, the FSTs are not mandatory: and a driver can decline to submit to the tests with no clear adverse legal consequences.

 BLOOD SPLITS

-But if prior to the test of your breath or blood, you submitted to the Field Sobriety Tests (as most persons who are investigated for DUIs), and your test is good, you have a good argument to the court that the blood test is inaccurate, especially if the results of the blood test are very high.
-In a case like this, a DUI defense attorney in Los Angeles can try to get your Los Angles DUI dismissed.
-The disconnect between the Field Sobriety Test and the blood alcohol test can be also flashed out by doing a blood split.
+If prior to the test of your breath or blood, you submitted to the Field Sobriety Tests (as most persons who are investigated for DUIs), and you did well on the FSTs, it shows that you are not impaired at the time of test, regardless of the subsequent blood alcohol measurements.
+So, even when blood results come back with a high level of alcohol, your Los Angeles DUI attorney can argue that the good FTSs show that you were not impaired and that the breath or blood test is inaccurate (especially when the results of the blood test are high).
+In a case like this, a DUI defense attorney in Los Angeles can get your Los Angeles DUI dismissed.
+The disconnect between the results of the Field Sobriety Test and the blood alcohol results can also be confirmed by retesting the blood sample.
+This is known as a “blood split”.
 “Blood Split” is a procedure to “split” part of the blood that the police received in a DUI investigation and retest it.
 Blood Split should not be done in all Los Angeles DUI cases.
 Most Los Angeles DUI defendants do not benefit from blood split because if the result of the “blood split” comes back confirming the blood alcohol level, the prosecutor will use it against the defendant.
-The benefit of a blood split comes when the presence of alcohol-producting bacterial is detected in the blood sample.
-The results of such blood split test can be shown to the prosecutor to get a dismissal of your DUI case.
-Another benefit of a blood split comes from testing number of preservatives in the blood sample.
-Low level of preservative would indicate high change of blood contamination or spoilage and cast doubt on reliability of the blood acohol content level.
-Lastly, if the police testing of blood is close to the limit line, such as .20 or .08, and you are attempting to get a better deal from the prosecutor, a retest with a results below .08 or .20 would help get that better deal in your DUI case.
+The benefit of a blood split comes when the presence of alcohol-producing bacteria is detected in the blood sample.
+The results of such a blood split test can be shown to the prosecutor to get a dismissal of your DUI case.
+Another benefit of a blood split comes from testing the number of preservatives in the blood sample.
+A low level of preservative would indicate a high chance of blood contamination or spoilage and cast doubt on the reliability of the blood alcohol content level.
+Also, if the police testing of blood at the cut-off level, such as .20 or .08, and you are attempting to get a better deal from the prosecutor, a retest of the results below .08 or .20 would help get that better deal in your DUI case.
 Short of these situations, a blood split should be used sparingly.
-At trial, a good Los Angeles DUI defense attorney, if no blood splity is done, would ask the prosecutor’s expert if his lab tested for the amount of preservative in the tube?
+At trial, a good Los Angeles DUI defense attorney, if no blood split is done, would ask the prosecutor’s expert if his lab tested for the amount of preservative in the tube.
 They never do.
-This is one of the arguments that the blood results are unreliable and a not guilty verdict is appropriate.
+This is one of the arguments that the blood results are unreliable.

 Three “Standardized” DUI Field Sobriety Tests.